Biceps Tendonitis is also known as Bicipital Tendonitis

 Symptoms of Biceps Tendinitis?

 If you are suffering from bicep tendonitis you will have pain in the front of your shoulder and some tenderness / weakness in your bicep muscle.
 Pain will increase as you lift your arm overhead, raise your arm in a throwing motion, or pull on something with your arm.
 You may have pain and a deep achy-ness in the shoulder that moves down the front of your arm, and in some cases, radiate down to the hand.
 Sometimes snapping can be heard or felt in the shoulder.

-Pain from bicipital tendinitis may worsen at night, especially if you sleep on the arm that has been affected with the bicipital tendinitis.
+Pain from biceps tendinitis may worsen at night, especially if you sleep on the arm that has been affected with the biceps tendinitis.

 If you have biceps brachii tendonitis or tenosynovitis you may experience:

 - Pain and tenderness at the front of the shoulder that may move down the upper arm.